 Allergic reactions should always be taken seriously as they can range in severity and, in the most extreme cases, can be fatal.

-According to the Australasian Society of Clinical Immunology and Allergy, about one in 20 children and about two in 100 adults are allergic to some foods.
-Commonly consumed foods such as milk, eggs, wheat, soy and nuts can cause severe allergic reactions.
+According to the Australasian Society of Clinical Immunology and Allergy, one in 20 children and about four in 100 adults are allergic to foods.
+Commonly consumed foods such as milk, eggs, wheat, seafood, soy and nuts can cause severe allergic reactions.

 Our client, Barry, tragically lost his wife of 43 years, Ruth, after she suffered an anaphylactic reaction to a café meal that she requested be dairy free.
 She told the wait staff she was highly allergic to dairy but there was a mix-up with meals and she was served the wrong one.